ZachBurnsstudent/Emerging-web-technology-assignment-Othniel-Zachary/docs/index.md

 ![Zachary Burns](images/)

-I am Zachary Burns and I attend Durham college.
+I am Zachary Burns and I attend Durham college.I enjoy martial arts and other sports like hockey.
+Currently, I spend the most time on the computer, hoping to learn new things and enjoy as much as possible.

 ### CONTACT INFO